mhschubert/Portfolio/travel_with_ml/README.md

 # Travelling Salesman Solution via Biologically Inspired Algorithms

-### Uses: machine learning; Backends: None - implementation from scratch
+### Uses: machine learning; Backends: None - implementation from scratch in python

 I like to travel and I like to play around with data and machine learning.
 So this is may way of combining both:
 Solving the problem of how to travel all capital cities by using **biologically inspired** machine learning - basically "solving" a TSP problem.